Twist333d/omni-claude/docs/user-guide.md

 ## System Overview

-RAG Docs consists of several components that work together to provide an interactive chat experience with documentation:
+OmniClaude consists of several components that work together to provide an interactive chat experience with
+documentation:

 1. Web Crawler: Uses the FireCrawl API to fetch documentation from specified websites.
 2. Document Processor: Chunks the crawled documents into manageable pieces.